Seledriac/Sandbox/README.md

 # Sandbox
 Sandbox environment with various personal projects and experimentations (fractals, swarm intelligence, precedural generation, physics simulations, computational geometry, structural optimization...) implemented from scratch.
-All projects use a generic UI with interactive plots, automated parameter handling and 3D display scene.
+All projects use the same generic UI with interactive plots, automated parameter handling and 3D display scene.
 The repo is standalone and does not rely on any external library.

 ## Code structure